-Depreciation and amortization expenses for the year ended December 31, 2011 were approximately \$23.4 million, as compared to depreciation and amortization expenses for the year ended December 31, 2010 of approximately \$13.1 million.
-The increase in depreciation and amortization expenses arises primarily from the acquisition of 46 properties during 2011 and a full year of such expenses on the 2010 acquisitions.
-Depreciation expense consists primarily of deprecation on the buildings and site improvements at our properties.
+Depreciation and amortization expenses for the year ended December 31, 2012 were approximately \$25.8 million, compared to approximately \$23.4 million for year ended December 31, 2011.
+Depreciation expense consists primarily of depreciation on the buildings and site improvements at our properties.
 Amortization expense consists of the amortization of intangible assets resulting from our acquisitions.
-We expect depreciation and amortization expenses to increase in future periods as such expenses are incurred for the entire year for properties acquired during 2011 and as we acquire additional self storage facilities.
+The increase in depreciation expense is attributable to the increase in the number of self storage facilities we owned, while the decrease in amortization expense primarily relates to certain of our intangible assets that became fully amortized during the year ended December 31, 2012.
+We expect depreciation and amortization expenses to increase in future periods as we acquire additional operating facilities.